Opportunity for Actionfylchjjijuxr

 - Green( Grass) – Set goals for growth.

 - Yellow (Sun) – Solutions to the problems.

 - Red (Fire) – Connect with your passion and intuition to know how your choices feel .

 - Blue (Sky) – The CEO or overall seer of the process to making good decisions.

 So many good ideas and opportunities are lost or not sustained because of not following this sequence.
 For example, when you leap, the net may not always be there.
 Once you identify your passion, due diligence is essential to get the hard, cold facts because even though you may be clear on your goals, without knowing the obstacles and possible problems, you could waste your life’s savings on a dream ending up as a nightmare.
 By identifying and thus removing the obstacles, your problems can be solved and solutions are attained.
 Before moving forward, do a gut check on how your decision checks out with your heart.
 In fact, there is an old saying, if it comes from your head, check it out with your heart before you take action, and if it comes from your heart, run it through your head for an objective check and balance to emotional choices.
 Following this sequence when making decisions will transform possibilities into true opportunities that promise to increase your ROI – Return On Intelligence, and also your joy.

-Edie Raether, known as the Bully Buster, is an international speaker, coach and bestselling author of seven books including Stop Bullying Now.
+Edie Raether, known as the Bully Buster, is an international keynote speaker, coach and bestselling author of seven books including Stop Bullying Now and Winning.
 A behavioral psychology expert and family therapist, Edie has also been a college professor and talk show host with ABC.
-Visit Edie at www.raether.com and www.stopbullyingwithedie.com.
-Contact her at email@example.com or (704) 658-8997.
+Visit www.stopbullyingwithedie.com and www.raether.com.
+Contact her at (704) 658-8897 or email@example.com.